Have you been in a car accident and your insurance company suggested you to go through the careless driver’s insurance instead of your own?

 - Entering a secret “side agreement” with the careless driver’s insurance company

-- Secretly videotaping you and talking to your neighbors about you in order to use this information in settlement negotiations
+- Secretly videotaping you and talking to your neighbors about you to use this information in settlement negotiations

 Here are a few questions to ask the insurance company who wants you to “just sign a few forms and give us a statement:”

 - Will you put in writing that the accident was not my fault?

 - Will you tell me how much insurance the person who hit me has?

 - If I give you a recorded statement, will you give me a copy of the recorded statement that you already got from the person who caused the accident?

 - If I sign this medical release, will you immediately forward to me a copy of everything you get using my release?